Call For Applications – Public Policy Course (2022)

-- Improve participants techniques in policy analysis, both qualitative and quantitative
+- Improve participants’ skills in policy analysis and research methods, both qualitative and quantitative;

-- Enhance participants’ ability to promote evidence-informed public policy through writing strong op-Eds, policy briefs and reports
+- Enhance participants’ ability to promote evidence-based public policy through the writing of sound op-eds, policy briefs and reports;

-- Equip participants with the skills and techniques to critically appraise policies and make tangible recommendations
+- Equip participants with the skills and techniques to critically appraise policies and make actionable recommendations; and;

-- Help participants effectively communicate research outcomes through various communication channels
+- Improve the ability of participants to effectively disseminate research findings through various communication channels.

 The training will be done in English and French.
 So, participants will be expected to understand both languages as there will be no simultaneous translation.